23 High Street,

 The Medina Cinema was opened on 18th April 1936 with “George White’s Scandals” starring Alice Faye.
 Seating 1,000 in stalls and circle levels, the Medina Cinema had a fully equipped stage, which was well used.
 It also had a restaurant, located on the first floor.
 By 1954 it was operated by the Southern Cinemas Ltd. chain

 Taken over by the Picturedrome chain of cinemas on 14th January 1994, it was re-named Picturedrome.
 The cinema was divided into two screens, one seating 577, the other 299.

 The Picturedrome was closed on the 17th February 2000 when the new Cineworld multiplex opened.
 The final films screened were “House on Haunted Hill” and “American Beauty”.
 Work began in late-2001 to convert the former stalls (bingo) area into a Yates’s Wine Lodge pub.
-I believe the former balcony cinemas part of the building is unused.
+The upstairs screens were closed in late-2013.

 Just login to your account and subscribe to this theater